aiven/devportal/docs/products/clickhouse/howto/connect-to-grafana.rst

 Variables
 --------------------
 You'll need a few variables for the setup.
-To learn their values, go to the Aiven console and navigate to **Overview** of your Aiven for ClickHouse® service (connection information for the HTTPS endpoint).
+To get their values, go to the Aiven console and navigate to **Overview** of your Aiven for ClickHouse® service (connection information for the HTTPS endpoint).

 ============================     ==========================================================================================================
 Variable                         Description